rm-hull/luma.led_matrix/doc/python-usage.rst

        draw.point((0,2), fill=(0xFF, 0x00, 0x00, 0x80))  # RGBA tuple, alpha controls brightness

-APA102 RGB pixels can have their brightness individually controlled: by setting the alpha chanel to a translucency (as per the above example) will set the brightness accordingly
+APA102 RGB pixels can have their brightness individually controlled: by setting the alpha chanel to a translucent value (as per the above example) will set the brightness accordingly.

 Emulators
 ^^^^^^^^^